antfu-collective/icones/README.md

 ### TODOs

+- Favorite collections
+- Tags filter
 - Dark mode
-- Full-offline mode - pack the icons as well
+- Full-offline mode - pack all the icons
 - Electron client
 - The Shop - collect your icons and pack them into a single js file!